dronekit/dronekit-python/docs/guide/auto_mode.rst

 ``distance_to_current_waypoint()`` returns the distance (in metres) to the next waypoint:

 .. code:: python

     def distance_to_current_waypoint():
         """
         Gets distance in metres to the current waypoint.
         It returns None for the first waypoint (Home location).
         """
-        nextcommand=vehicle.commands.next
+        nextwaypoint=vehicle.commands.next
-        if nextcommand==1:
+        if nextwaypoint==1:
             return None
-        missionitem=vehicle.commands[nextcommand]
+        missionitem=vehicle.commands[nextwaypoint]
         lat=missionitem.x
         lon=missionitem.y
         alt=missionitem.z